 - an introduction

 - a verse reading

 - a short reflective statement linking the verse reading to the prose reading

 - a prose reading

 - a short reflective statement linking the prose reading to the next reading

 - a verse reading or a prose reading

 - a conclusion.

-The selected readings should be published and suitable for the Learner's age and ability.
+- Some of the assessment criteria for this level ask the learner to 'demonstrate understanding of the author's thoughts and feelings'.
+The learner is also asked to engage with contrast between the verse and prose readings (specifics dictated by grade).

+- Consider how appropriate reading choice, that matches the learner's strengths and interests, could enable your learner to meet these assessment criteria (and others) and answer the knowledge section.